feminism-chat/feminism-chat.github.io/faq.md

 title: FAQ
 ---

+# Why was I banned from #feminism?

+Our channel is named ##feminism - note the two hash characters.
+We do not control #feminism.
+The operators of #feminism quit irc years ago, and banned everybody from their channel, including us.
+Ideally we'd like it to redirect to ##feminism, but freenode won't transfer ownership because of [channel naming rules](https://freenode.net/policies).

 # Why did [xyz] get banned?

 Our channel is regularly targeted by abusive and persistent trolls.
 Freenode only allows a limited number of channel bans, so our bot has to rotate them.
 This means many previous trolls are able to join for a few seconds before being re-banned.
 Please trust that there's a good reason.
 Moderating this channel is already emotionally exhausting enough without having to rehash everything on demand, especially to newcomers.